jsmith982004/trial/README.md

 Phase 2 behavior:

 - Gemini API can be added here
+- Gemini should generate candidate top products for each category
-- Gemini should be used only if:
+- Gemini output should be merged with real nearby-shop products
-  - real source data is too sparse
-  - category needs enriched candidate product names
-  - normalization suggestions are needed
+- Gemini should help improve coverage, not replace DB aggregation

 Suggested Phase 2 Gemini methods to add here: